-Exceptions apply with respect to (1) the reception of payments due by the afore-mentioned entities pursuant to contracts performed before 15 May 2022, (2) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (3) transactions related to energy projects outside Russia in which the Russian state-owned or state-controlled entities listed above are a minority shareholder, (4) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022, (5) transactions, including sales, which are strictly necessary for the wind-down, by 5 September 2022, of a joint venture or similar legal arrangement concluded before 16 March 2022, involving the afore-mentioned entities and (6) transactions related to the provision of electronic communication services, data center services, and the provision of services and equipment necessary for their operation, maintenance, security, including the provision of firewalls, and call center services, to the Russian state-owned or state-controlled entities listed above.
+Exceptions apply with respect to (1) the reception of payments due by the aforementioned entities pursuant to contracts performed before 15 May 2022, (2) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (3) transactions related to energy projects outside Russia in which the Russian state-owned or state-controlled entities listed above are a minority shareholder, (4) transactions, including sales, which are strictly necessary for the wind-down, by 5 September 2022, of a joint venture or similar legal arrangement concluded before 16 March 2022, involving the aforementioned entities, (5) transactions related to the provision of electronic communication services, data center services, and the provision of services and equipment necessary for their operation, maintenance, security, including the provision of firewalls, and call center services, to the Russian state-owned or statecontrolled entities listed above and (6) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.
+With respect to the exception for transactions for the purchase etc. of certain listed coal and other solid fossil fuels, the European Commission states in its Frequently Asked Questions, that this exception should be read in conjunction with the wind-down period provided for in relation to the prohibition on the import of coal (see below).
+Against that background, the European Commission states that transactions for the purchase etc. of certain listed coal and other solid fossil fuels "are possible until 10th August 2022 only for contracts concluded before 9 April 2022."

 Furthermore, an exception applied to the execution until 15 May 2022 of contracts concluded before 16 March 2022 (or ancillary contracts necessary for the execution of such contracts).

-In its Frequently Asked Questions, the European Commission states that the prohibition applies to (i) the conclusion of new contracts with the specified entities after 16 March 2022, (ii) the execution of existing contracts with the specified entities after 15 May 2022 and (iii) "the provision of any sort of economically valuable benefit (such as services or payments), even in the absence of such contractual relationship".
+In its Frequently Asked Questions, the European Commission states that the prohibition applies to (i) the conclusion of new contracts with the specified entities after 16 March 2022, (ii) the execution of existing contracts with the specified entities after 15 May 2022 and (iii) "the provision of any sort of economically valuable benefit (such as services or payments), even in the absence of such contractual relationship."

-In its (German-language) Frequently Asked Questions, the German Federal Office for Economic Affairs and Export Control (Bundesamt für Wirtschaft und Ausfuhrkontrolle, "BAFA") takes the view, inter alia, that EU subsidiaries of the listed Russian state-owned or state-controlled entities do not fall within the scope of the prohibition.
-BAFA argues that, with respect to subsidiaries, the scope of application is limited to non-EU subsidiaries and that the mentioning of entities acting on behalf or at the direction of the listed entities or their non-EU subsidiaries only refers to "other entities that are not in an affiliated group with the listed entities".
+In its (German-language) Frequently Asked Questions, the German Federal Office for Economic Affairs and Export Control (Bundesamt für Wirtschaft und

+Ausfuhrkontrolle, "BAFA") takes the view, inter alia, that EU subsidiaries of the listed Russian state-owned or state-controlled entities do not fall within the scope of the prohibition.
+BAFA argues that, with respect to subsidiaries, the scope of application is limited to non-EU subsidiaries and that the mentioning of entities acting on behalf or at the direction of the listed entities or their non-EU subsidiaries only refers to "other entities that are not in an affiliated group with the listed entities."
 So far, the European Commission has not taken a similar view in its guidance.